AckerlyXu/heima/articles/app-service-mobile/app-service-mobile-net-upgrading-from-mobile-services.md

 In many cases, upgrading will be as simple as switching to the new Mobile Apps server SDK and republishing your code onto a new Mobile App instance.
 There are, however some scenarios which will require some additional configuration, such as advanced authentication scenarios and working with scheduled jobs.
 Each of these is covered in the later sections.

+>[!TIP]
->[AZURE.TIP] It is advised that you read and understand the rest of this topic completely before starting an upgrade.
+> It is advised that you read and understand the rest of this topic completely before starting an upgrade.
 Make note of any features you use which are called out below.

 The Mobile Services client SDKs are **not** compatible with the new Mobile Apps server SDK.
 In order to provide continuity of service for your app, you should not publish changes to a site currently serving published clients.
 Instead, you should create a new mobile app that serves as a duplicate.
 You can put this application on the same App Service plan to avoid incurring additional financial cost.